craws/OpenAtlas/install/container/install.md

     podman compose logs -f discovery  # OpenAtlas Discovery frontend logs
     ```

-## Gunicorn and Nginx Variant (PoC)
+## Gunicorn and Traefik Variant (PoC)

-An additional experimental stack is available for testing OpenAtlas behind Nginx with Gunicorn instead of Apache.
+An additional experimental stack is available for testing OpenAtlas behind Traefik with Gunicorn instead of Apache.
 It uses the same PostgreSQL, database initialization, and OpenAtlas Discovery services as the default setup.

 ### Development dependencies